-Welcome to Burger King.
-Would You Like Dystopia With That?
+Burger King’s Dystopian Student-Debt Sweepstakes

 see App for details. no purch req’d.https://t.co/5XnCilnPW4 pic.twitter.com/3JKIuXdctB

-To be clear, no one who sent in their $cashtag actually got money from Burger King.
-This was a marketing stunt to promote Burger King’s new initiative called “Whopper Loans.”
-It encourages borrowers to make a purchase through its app (but there is no purchase necessary, per a bit of fine print), enter their monthly student loan debt amount, and then “cross your fingers”.
+To be clear, no one who sent in a $cashtag actually got money from Burger King.
+This was a marketing stunt to promote Burger King’s new initiative, called “Whopper Loans.”
+It encourages borrowers to make a purchase through its app (but there is no purchase necessary, per a bit of fine print), enter their monthly student-loan-debt amount, and then “cross your fingers.”
 “LET BURGER KING EAT YOUR STUDENT DEBT,” a promotional site declares.
 The contest runs for two weeks.
-On the first and second weeks, the company is providing 150 prizes up to $500 in debt relief; and each time someone completes the form they will be eligible for the grand prize of up to $100,000 in debt relief.
-(If the grand prize winner’s loans total less than $100,000, the difference will not be paid in cash.)
+During the first and second weeks, the company is providing 150 prizes of up to $500 in debt relief; each time someone completes the form, that person will be eligible for the grand prize of up to $100,000 in debt relief.
+(If the grand-prize winner’s loans total less than $100,000, the difference will not be paid in cash.)

-College is expensive, so brands have taken to these kinds of social media antics occasionally.
-Last year, Kentucky Fried Chicken announced that it would pay $11,000 to the first baby born on September 9th, Colonel Sanders’ birthday, who bears the name Harland—Sanders’ real name.
-As my colleague Joe Pinsker wrote at the time, “surely KFC intended for this stunt to get attention and press, which is a disappointing confirmation of the lengths to which corporations will go to set themselves apart in the churn of the social-media age.”
+College is expensive, so brands have taken to these kinds of social-media antics occasionally.
+Last year, Kentucky Fried Chicken announced that it would pay $11,000 to the first baby born on September 9, Colonel Sanders’s birthday, who bears the name Harland—Sanders’s real name.
+As my colleague Joe Pinsker wrote at the time, “Surely KFC intended for this stunt to get attention and press, which is a disappointing confirmation of the lengths to which corporations will go to set themselves apart in the churn of the social-media age.”

-Burger King’s marketing push doesn’t require anyone to sell away the naming rights to their child for an amount that is unconscionably low given the expected rising costs of college.
-But they could have, instead, had a normal sweepstakes—you know, buy a burger, win some money, and do with it what you will—but that would hardly gin up the attention that paying off loans would.
+Burger King’s marketing push doesn’t require parents to sell away the naming rights to their child for an amount that is unconscionably low, given the expected rising costs of college.
+But it could have, instead, had a normal sweepstakes—you know, buy a burger, win some money, and do with it what you will—although that would hardly gin up the attention that paying off loans would.

 And by doing it this way, BK could actually be saving some of the money that’s on offer.
-If the winner of the contest has the average amount of student debt, $28,560 in 2017, according to a report from the Institute for College Access and Success, the company will be spending significantly less than the promised $100,000.
+If the winner of the contest has the average amount of student debt—$28,560 as of 2017, according to a report from the Institute for College Access and Success—the company will be spending significantly less than the promised $100,000.
 When I asked a representative for the campaign about the potential amount of the payoff, she noted that Burger King also has a foundation that last year gave out $3.7 million in scholarships.

 Student debt is a problem that needs a systematic fix.
-Without such a fix, a dystopian genre of debt relief is filling the void: The billionaire generous enough to pay off a class of graduates’ student debt, the game show where contestants compete for a student-debt-free life, the chicken place that wants to name your child, and the home of the Whopper that wants your $cashtag.
+Without such a fix, a dystopian genre of debt relief is filling the void: the billionaire generous enough to pay off a class of graduates’ student debt, the game show where contestants compete for a student-debt-free life, the chicken place that wants to name your child, and the home of the Whopper that wants your $cashtag.
 This genre treats the idea of debt as a sweepstakes that only a lucky few can win; the fear is that people will get accustomed to it.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.